carmanaught/mpvcontextmenu/README.md

 To get the Tk menu to work with the right-click button of the mouse, for instance, you would use:

     MOUSE_BTN2 script_message mpv_context_menu_tk
-The default bindings for the dialogs in `zenity-dialogs.lua` are:
+The default bindings for the dialogs in `gui-dialogs.lua` are:

 |                                      Key | Action                                   |
 | ---------------------------------------: | :--------------------------------------- |